-Pulse Electronics (NYS: PULS) will try to beat its earnings estimates for the fourth consecutive quarter.
-The company will unveil its latest earnings on Tuesday.
+Pulse Electronics (NYS: PULS) will try to beat its earnings estimates for the fifth consecutive quarter.
+The company will unveil its latest earnings on Monday.
 Pulse Electronics is a producer of precision-engineered electronic components and modules.

 What analysts say:

-- Buy, sell, or hold?: Half of analysts think investors should stand pat on Pulse Electronics while the remaining half rate the stock as a buy.
+Buy, sell, or hold?: Half of analysts think investors should stand pat on Pulse Electronics while the remaining half rate the stock as a buy Half of analysts think investors should stand pat on Pulse Electronics.
 Analysts don't like Pulse Electronics as much as competitor KEMET overall.
-Four out of five analysts rate KEMET a buy compared to one of two for Pulse Electronics.
-While analysts still rate the stock a hold, they are a little more optimistic about it compared to three months ago.
+Four out of six analysts rate KEMET a buy compared to one of two for Pulse Electronics.
+That rating hasn't budged in three months as analysts have remained steadfast in their opinion of the stock.

-- Wall Street earnings expectations: The average analyst estimate is a loss of $0.03 per share.
+Wall Street earnings expectations: The average analyst estimate is earnings of $0.01 per share.

 What our community says: